-The Conyers Graduate Scholars Program is an intensive program for Baylor doctoral students sponsored by the Graduate School and the Institute for Faith and Learning.
+The Conyers Graduate Scholars Program is an intensive program for Baylor doctoral students sponsored by the Graduate School.
 It encourages and supports doctoral students who are interested in questions regarding faith, learning, vocation, and the university.

 The program convenes dinners and seminars in an effort to foster intellectually rich discussions about faith and scholarly inquiry as students are introduced to the writings of first-rate Christian scholars.

 Named in honor of A.J.
 "Chip" Conyers (1944-2004), a founding faculty member at Baylor's George W. Truett Theological Seminary, the Conyers Scholars Program invites students to think of an academic career as a form of Christian service or a vocatio, a religious vocation.
 The Conyers Scholars Program seeks to fulfill Baylor's mission to provide its graduate students an opportunity to explore and prepare for service in the academy.

 Students who are accepted into the program must meet high academic standards and demonstrate strong habits of study and research.Who was A.J.
 "Chip" Conyers Conyers Leaders Current Conyers Scholars Past Conyers Scholars

 - Monthly Symposium: Students gather at the home of faculty or pastoral leaders two to three times during the semester for a dinner and discussion of assigned readings that focus on the relationship between scholarly disciplines and the Christian faith.
 Dinner begins at 6 p.m. and is followed by a discussion from 7:00 to 8:30.